terrencepreilly/darglint/README.rst

 ~~~~~~~~~~~~

 If you would like to tackle an issue or feature, email me or comment on
-the issue to make sure it isn’t already being worked on.
+the issue to make sure it isn't already being worked on.
 Contributions
 will be accepted through pull requests.
 New features should include unit
 tests, and, of course, properly formatted documentation.